dev-loki/blog/static/slides/vortraege/clean-code-i/slides/codesmells.md

   - Comments most of the time don't get the same kind of love
   - Commented code never gets fixed.
 I really had 0 cases so far (git analysis ;))
 - Debugging, etc.? --> Debugger/etc.<!-- .element class="fragment" -->
-  - Alternativ: Featuresflags where it works
+  - Alternative: Featuresflags where it works
   - Native: C-Derivates, Rust and for other languages there are libraries (e.g. a Babel-Plugin for JS)

 ❌ Dont<!-- .element class="fragment" data-fragment-index="1" -->

 ```c
 /* // Debug Visualization: draw set of found interest points
 for (int i=0; i<count; i++)